MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/user_plugin.rst

 -----------------------------------------------------------------

 ``get_rank()`` -> ``int``
-    Get the number of dimensions (4 for visibility_type)
+    Return the number of dimensions (4 for ``visibility_type``).

 ``get_dimension(index: int)`` -> ``int``
-    Get the size of dimension at index
+    Return the size of dimension ``index``.

+``get_classname()`` -> ``str``
+    Return the C++ type name of the underlying container (e.g.
+    ``"visibility_type"``).

 ``get_numpy_array()`` -> ``numpy.ndarray``
-    Get the underlying data as a zero-copy numpy array.
-    Modifications in Python are visible to C++.
-    The array CANNOT be resized or reshaped.
+    Return the underlying data as a **zero-copy** numpy array backed by C++ memory.
+Modifications in Python are immediately visible on the C++ side.
+The array **cannot** be resized, reshaped, or reallocated.

 ``get_axis(index: int)`` -> ``list``
-    Get the coordinate values for the axis at the given dimension index
+    Return the coordinate labels for the axis at dimension ``index`` as a new Python list (a copy, not a view into C++ memory).

 ``get_axis_metadata(index: int)`` -> ``dict``
-    Get metadata for the axis at the given dimension index
+    Return metadata for the axis at dimension ``index`` as a dict.
+The dict includes an ``"index_labels"`` sub-dict for per-coordinate metadata (e.g. per-channel information for axis 1 of a visibility array).

 ``set_axis_metadata(index: int, metadata: dict)``
-    Replace axis metadata
+    Replace the entire axis metadata dict.
+Derive the new value from ``get_axis_metadata()`` first to avoid discarding existing fields.

 ``set_axis_label(dim_index: int, coord_index: int, label_value: any)``
-    Modify a single coordinate label on an axis
+    Modify a single coordinate label on an axis.
+The type of ``label_value`` must match the axis element type or a cast exception will be raised.

 ``get_metadata()`` -> ``dict``
-    Get the table's metadata dictionary
+    Return the table-level metadata dictionary.

 ``set_metadata(metadata: dict)``
-    Replace the table's metadata
+    Replace the table-level metadata dictionary.

 6.5 MHO_OperatorToolbox
 -------------------------

 ``get_operator_names()`` -> ``list[str]``
-    Get all operator names
+    Return the name of every operator in the toolbox, in priority order (one entry per operator, including duplicates with the same name).

 ``get_n_operators()`` -> ``int``
-    Get total operator count
+    Return the total operator count.

 ``get_all_operators_by_name(name: str)`` -> ``list[MHO_Operator]``
-    Get all operators with the given name (sorted by priority)
+    Return all operators whose name equals ``name``, sorted by ascending priority.
+Returns an empty list if none are found.

 ``get_operators_by_category(category: str)`` -> ``list[MHO_Operator]``
-    Get operators in a specific category
+    Return all operators in the given category (e.g. ``"calibration"``, ``"flagging"``), sorted by ascending priority.

+All returned operator objects are references into C++-owned memory.
+Do **not** store them beyond the scope of your plugin function.
+``pyMHO_Calibration`` is pre-imported at startup, so pybind11 can always downcast the base ``MHO_Operator*`` pointers to their concrete derived types without any explicit import in your script.

 6.6 Common Data Types and Array Shapes
 ----------------------------------------